angeljanellp/Bird-Classification/README.md

-# Bird-Classification
+# Bird-Classification :bird:

 Goal: Create a image classification model with a 85% or higher accuracy.
-Animal chosen: bird.
+Animal chosen: bird :bird:.

 Dataset: Bird Species dataset from Kaggle.